 In 2026, Cortina d’Ampezzo hosts the Alpine skiing events of the Winter Olympics and the Mandarin Oriental Cristallo opens following an extensive transformation of the historic Grand Hotel Cristallo.
 Both events are changing the accommodation calculus for the Dolomites’ most famous resort — and creating the question of whether to visit for the Games, before them, or well after.

 Alta Badia — above the Badia Valley with the Sella massif directly above — is considered by many serious skiers the finest terrain in the Dolomites.
 The Sella Ronda circuit, which loops around the Sella Group through four valleys in a day, begins here.
-Val Gardena (Gröden) connects to the same Dolomiti Superski circuit and suits intermediate skiers who want variety.
-Both valleys have a South Tyrolean character — more Austrian than Italian in architecture and food — which makes the experience distinct from Cortina.
+Val Gardena connects to the same Dolomiti Superski circuit and suits intermediates who want variety.
+Both valleys have a South Tyrolean character — more Austrian than Italian in architecture and food — making the experience distinct from Cortina.
 Less glamorous, more focused on skiing, and for many serious skiers more satisfying.

 The area around Lago di Misurina and the Tre Cime di Lavaredo — the Dolomites' most iconic rock formation — is the heartland of summer hiking.
 The Tre Cime circuit (roughly 10km, accessible to non-specialist hikers) is one of the great Alpine walks.
 In July and August this area is busy; early morning starts resolve most of the crowd problem.
-GetYourGuide lists guided Tre Cime hikes departing from Cortina with transport included.
+Guided Tre Cime hikes from Cortina with transport included are worth booking well in advance for peak summer.

 The Milan-Cortina 2026 Winter Olympics runs from February 6–22, with the Alpine skiing events scheduled at Cortina.
 This creates a straightforward decision for travellers.